-Appropriate results will be telephoned or made available on the computer as soon as possible.
+Appropriate results will be telephoned or made available electronically as soon as possible.

 During processing, results may be obtained which may affect immediate patient management.
-These results will either be issued as preliminary/interim reports or telephoned to the requester.
+These results will either be issued as preliminary reports or telephoned to the requester.
 The provision of accurate, brief relevant clinical details is essential to enable workload prioritisation.